SwiftSage/SwiftSage/prompt_templates/sage_template.md

 ## Critical Feedback

 We are not sure if the current solution is correct, can you provide a critical feedback on the current solution and suggest a revised plan for the next steps.
 Consider any challenges or improvements needed.
 Please note that you do not need to solve the problem, just provide a critical feedback and revised plan for another agent to follow and solve the problem.
 Please point out the errors in the current solution if there are any in the `critical_feedback` field, and then provide the revised plan in the `revised_plan` field.
+If the problem is solved, please set `solved` to `"True"`, and leave `critical_feedback` and `revised_plan` empty.

 Format your response as a JSON object with the following structure: